intel/ikgt-manifest/readme.txt

     Install git
     $ sudo apt-get install git

+	Note: If you want to load IKGT on UEFI platform, a few additional steps are required.
+Please refer to section Running IKGT on UEFI Platforms at the end of this document.

 (1) Clone the ikgt source files into a working directory (e.g. project) from
     GitHub
    $ mkdir project
    $ cd project
    $ repo init -u https://github.com/01org/ikgt-manifest.git
    $ repo sync

+   Note: If you want to use the UEFI loader, you need to use a different
+         manifest file to down load UEFI preloader and UEFI xmon loader.
+         Please refer to Running IKGT on UEFI Platforms section for details.

 (2) Build ikgt binaries:
    $ cd ikgt/example-usage/integrity